 STUFFED SWISS CHARD LEAVES

-Dolma is a Middle Eastern triumph, where leaves and vegetables are filled with a rice mixture that’s packed with herbs and flavour, and after eating it you are left feeling content, warm and loved.
-Dolma is what my Mother refers to as a ‘celebration of the season’ as it showcases whatever vegetables you can get your hands on at that moment.
+Dolma is a Middle Eastern triumph, where leaves and vegetables are filled with a rice mixture that’s packed with herbs and flavour.
+Dolma is what my Mum refers to as a ‘celebration of the season’ as it showcases whatever vegetables you can get your hands on at that moment.
 Visually it’s an explosion of colours and is a real treat for your eyes as well as for your taste buds.
 Whenever I want to impress at a dinner party, this is my go-to dish.
-Yes, it requires patience to make, but it is so worth it.
-Oh, and its vegan!
+Yes, it requires patience to make, but it is so worth it (and

-I’ll demonstrate this recipe in its purest form today, with stuffed leaves only.
+I’ll demonstrate this recipe in its simplest form, with stuffed leaves only.
 Traditionally the leaves we use are vine leaves or large spinach leaves.
-Mum would always yelp with joy whenever she’d spot vine leaves growing anywhere (usually in strangers gardens), or whenever she’d find bunches of spinach leaves worthy of being stuffed.
-It was at these opportunistic moments that she would decide to make dolma – when she would see the best ingredients that would do it justice.
+Mum seems to be able to spots vine leaves growing anywhere (usually in a stranger’s garden), and it’s at these opportunistic moments that she’ll decide to make dolma – when she finds the best ingredients that will do it justice.
 This time I couldn’t find either spinach or vine leaves, but I did source some beautiful Swiss chard that will taste just as good, if not better.
 Cabbage also works well when you’re making this in the winter months.

 Dolma can be served as a dish on its own, but I like to serve it with a roast chicken, good bread and mint, yogurt and cucumber dip.